Tao Geoghegan Hart: Team Sky / Ineos Grenadiers

 On 18 October 2020, Geoghegan Hart won his first stage of a Grand Tour, taking stage 15 of the Giro d'Italia on the Alpine summit finish of the Piancavallo.
 Following in the steps of previous winners Marco Pantani and Mikel Landa, Geoghegan Hart rode away from the remaining peloton with the Sunweb duo of Jai Hindley and Wilco Kelderman, out-sprinting Kelderman at the line to take the stage win.
 The result also took Geoghegan Hart up to 4th in the General Classification of the race ahead of the second rest day.

 On 24 October 2020, he won his second stage of the Giro d'Italia, taking 2nd overall on the same time as the leader, and on the final stage on the following day, he finished 13th in a time-trial in a time which won the Giro d'Italia.

 In taking the jersey following the final day time-trial, he became the first rider in Giro history to win the overall title having never carried the pink jersey during the race itself.

 Geoghegan Hart had a few tough seasons after his Giro d'Italia win in 2020 having to deal with COVID and repeated infections afterwards.
 He finished 60th on GC in the 2021 Tour de France and notched only 19th in the 2022 Vuelta a España.

 He returned to form in early 2023 after winning the 4th stage of the Volta a la Comunitat Valenciana, his first win in over 2 years after the Giro victory.
-He finished 3rd on GC and continued on upward trajectory by securing a 3rd place on GC in the 2023 Tirreno–Adriatico in March 2023.
+He finished 3rd overall on GC, and continued on an upward trajectory by securing a 3rd place on GC in the 2023 Tirreno–Adriatico in March 2023.
+His good form continued in 2023 as he went on to win the opening stage of the Tour of the Alps on 17 April and followed up by finishing first on stage 2 just a day later.
+He finished the race first in GC on 21 April and claimed top spot in the points classification.

+Going into the 2023 Giro d'Italia, Geoghegan Hart was designated as co-leader for Ineos Grenadiers alongside Geraint Thomas.
+However, a fractured hip sustained in a crash on Stage 11 required surgery, forcing him to withdraw from the race and ultimately ruling him out for the remainder of the 2023 season.

+Lidl–Trek

+In August 2023, it was announced that Geoghegan Hart would leave INEOS Grenadiers, having signed a three-year contract with Lidl–Trek.